 “Technical Services” means any training, enablement or other technical services provided by Miro related to the Service, as identified in an Order.

-“Third-Party Platform” means any platform, add-on, service or product not provided by Miro that Customer elects to integrate or enable for use with the Service
+“Third-Party Platform” means any platform, add-on, service, product, app or integration not provided by Miro that Customer elects to integrate or enable for use with the Service.

-“Usage Data” means Miro’s technical logs, data and learnings about Customer’s use of the Service, but excluding Customer Data.
+“Usage Data” means Miro’s technical logs, data and learnings about Customer’s use of the Service, but excluding Customer Content.

 “User” means any individual that Customer or its Affiliate permits or invites to use the Service, as further described in the Documentation.